byui-cse/cse251-course/week14/prove.md

 - Use threads to speed up requesting families and individuals from the server.
 - Your goal is to make this function as fast as possible by using threads.
 - You must retrieve all individuals in a family (ie., husband, wife and children)
+- Do not use recursion for this algorithm.

+**Your goal is to execute part 2 in under 10 seconds**

 ### 10% Bonus

 - A 10% bonus if you can limit the number of threads to 5 while retrieving the family information in part 2.
 The server must not have more than 5 active threads at a time. (watch the output from the server to see number of activity threads)
+- There is no time requirement for this extra feature.
+- Implement the function bonus().

 ### Misc